| || |

 | ||Title VI and Environmental Justice

-It has been The Federal Highway Administration's (FHWA's) and the Federal Transit Administration's (FTA's) longstanding policy to actively ensure nondiscrimination under Title VI of the 1964 Civil Rights Act in Federally funded activities.
-Under Title VI and related statutes, each Federal agency is required to ensure that no person is excluded from participation in, denied the benefit of, or subjected to discrimination under any program or activity receiving Federal financial assistance on the basis of race, color, national origin, age, sex, disability.
-The Civil Rights Restoration Act of 1987 clarified the intent of Title VI to include all program and activities of Federal-aid recipients, subrecipients and contractors whether those programs and activities are federally funded or not.
+It has been The Federal Highway Administration's (FHWA's) and the Federal Transit Administration's (FTA's) longstanding policy to actively ensure nondiscrimination under Title VI of the 1964 Civil Rights Act in federally funded activities.
+Under Title VI and related statutes, each federal agency is required to ensure that no person is excluded from participation in, denied the benefit of, or subjected to discrimination under any program or activity receiving federal financial assistance on the basis of race, color, national origin, age, sex, disability.
+The Civil Rights Restoration Act of 1987 clarified the intent of Title VI to include all programs and activities of federal-aid recipients, subrecipients, and contractors whether those programs and activities are federally funded or not.

 | ||Transit Planning

-Transit Planning includes documents that guide the operating and capital improvements for the transit systems, provide insight into current ridership, and help assess current conditions of transit facilities.
+Transit Planning includes documents that guide the operating and capital improvements for Green Bay Metro, provide insight into current ridership, and help assess current conditions of transit facilities.

 | ||Transportation Improvement Program (TIP)

-Federal planning refulations, which govern planning process in urbanized areas, require the preparation of a Transportation Improvement Program (TIP) consisting of projects for a minimum of four years.
-Proposed roadway and transit projects must be included inan adopted TIP to be eligible for federal aid.
+Federal planning regulations, which govern the planning process in urbanized areas, require the preparation of a Transportation Improvement Program (TIP) consisting of projects for a minimum of four years.
+Proposed roadway and transit projects must be included in an adopted TIP to be eligible for federal aid.